-Staying positive is easier said than done, but there are some effective ways I have found useful to enable me to calm down my emotions and get them to a level where I have control:
+Staying positive is easier said than done, but there are a few things I’ve found that help me calm my emotions and get them to a level where I have control:

-1) Put positive notes around your room or at your desk at work.
+1) Put positive notes around your room or workspace

 2) Do things that make you happy.

 It’s hard to stay positive in life when you’re not doing things every day that make you happy.
-Find things that you enjoy doing – whether that be hanging out with friends, reading, exercising, listening to music, playing video games, or even baking.
+Find things that you enjoy doing like hanging out with friends, reading, exercising, listening to music, playing video games, or even baking.
 These kinds of activities can help take your mind off of your anxiety and give you the positivity boost you need.

 3) Talk through your emotions with people close to you.